jacek-rzrz/Commander/README.md

 challenge: challenge phrase if you are using a Yubikey device
 ```

 If you have turned on two-factor authentication on your Keeper account, you will be prompted the first time you run Commander to enter the two-factor code.
-Once authenticated, Commander will update the mfa_type and mfa_token parameters in the config file.
+Once authenticated, Commander will update the mfa_type and mfa_token parameters in the config file for you.
 This way, subsequent calls are authenticated without needing additional two-factor tokens.

-You may ask, why is the master password stored in the JSON configuration file?
-It doesn't need to be.
-You can omit the password field from the JSON file, and you'll be prompted with the password interactively.
-It is our recommendation to set up a Keeper account that is solely used for Commander interaction.
-Using Keeper's sharing features, share the records with the Commander account that will be rotated.
-Set a strong master password (such as a long hash key) and turn on Two-Factor authentication on this Commander account.
-Then store the account master password in the JSON file and do not use this account for any other operations.

 ### Importing Password Records into Keeper

 To import records into your vault, you can provide either JSON or tab-delimited file.
 If using a JSON file, make sure it's an a valid JSON array.
-For example, here's a JSON array file with 2 records:
+For example, here's a JSON import file with 2 records.
+The first record is added to a folder called "My Servers".
+The second record is added to "My Servers" and also added to a shared folder called "Shared Servers".

 ```
 [{
     "title":"Dev Server",
+    "folders": [
+      {
-    "folder": "Servers",
+        "folder": "My Servers"
+      }
+    ],
     "login": "root",
     "password": "lk4j139sk4j",
     "login_url": "https://myserver.com",
     "notes": "These are some notes.",
-    "custom_fields": [{"Security Group":"Private"}]
+    "custom_fields": {"Security Group":"Private"}
 },
 {
     "title":"Prod Server",
+    "folders": [
+      {
-    "folder": "Servers",
+        "folder": "My Servers"
+      },
+      {
+       "shared_folder": "Shared Servers",
+       "can_edit": true,
+       "can_share": true
+      }
+    ],
     "login": "root",
     "password": "kj424094fsdjhfs4jf7h",
     "login_url": "https://myprodserver.com",
     "notes": "These are some notes.",
-    "custom_fields": [{"Security Group":"Public","IP Address":"12.45.67.8"}]
+    "custom_fields": {"Security Group":"Public","IP Address":"12.45.67.8"}
 }]
 ```